eProsima/Integration-Service-docs/docs/libraries.rst

 Libraries
 =========

-*Integration Service* has a builtin RTPS bridge, but you can specify any other procotol implementing your own libraries.
+*Integration Service* has a builtin RTPS bridge, but you can specify any other protocol implementing your own libraries.

-There are three kind of libraries that the user can implement, **Bridge Library**, **Transformation Library** and **Data Types Library**.
+There are three kinds of libraries that the user can implement, **Bridge Library**, **Transformation Library** and **Data Types Library**.

 All these libraries can be mixed in the same library, including adding several libraries of the same kind (an example of several the transformation libraries can be found on `FIROS2 <https://github.com/eProsima/FIROS2/tree/master/examples/TIS_NGSIv2>`__).

-May be necessary generate data types from IDL files to communicate with *Fast-RTPS*, or make use of `Fast-RTPS dynamic types <http://docs.eprosima.com/en/latest/dynamictypes.html>`__.
+May be necessary to generate data types from IDL files to communicate with *Fast-RTPS*, or make use of `Fast-RTPS dynamic types <http://docs.eprosima.com/en/latest/dynamictypes.html>`__.

 The :ref:`Integration Service XML Configuration` file must be adapted to each protocol.